 Think of all the ways a potential customer interacts with your brand.
 Some may show up on your website.
 Others might only see you on an e-commerce store and later when they receive the product in the mail.
-Changes in technology have modified brand interaction and given marketers different tools to engage with them in the myriad touch points in the current market.
+Changes in technology have modified brand interaction and given marketers different tools to engage with in the myriad touch points of the current market.

 Learn more about branding with these 5 Essential Brand Management Principles.

 Manage digital assets to deliver a smooth brand experience across all channels.
 Your digital asset management system (DAM) should be the center of all branding activities.
 Canto DAM has many capabilities to improve your company’s brand experience.
 It even has AI functionality like auto-tagging for images.